How You Can Manage Fear With a Metastatic Melanoma Diagnosis

 Reach out to health professionals

-Most cancer specialists operate at a highly sophisticated level, taking into account not just the treatment of cancers but the psychological effects, too.
-There is an acute awareness that our state of mind is highly influential to overall health.
-Your own care team may offer services from trained counselors, psychologists, and specialist nurses.
-Grab the opportunity to make use of them.
+Most cancer specialists operate at a highly sophisticated level, taking into account not just the treatment of cancer but the psychological effects, too.
+They're acutely aware that our state of mind is highly influential to overall health.
+Your own care team may offer servicesto address your mental health, including trained counselors, psychologists, and specialist nurses.
+Grab an opportunity to make use of them!

 Take positive actions

-When it comes to self-help, there are endless choices.
-You may need to adapt these according to how you feel during treatment, but you can: maintain a healthy diet, take some form of regular exercise, locate and use your support group, borrow equipment to improve quality of life, and so on.
+When it comes to self-care, there are endless choices.
+You may need to adapt what you do according to how you feel during treatment, but you can maintain a healthy diet, do some form of regular exercise, locate and use your support group, journal, and so on.
 Connecting with a support group will itself provide a huge boost and generate all sorts of positive ideas from others in the same situation.

-Various relaxation techniques exist that are proven to help reduce anxiety.
-Mindfulness and yoga are certainly worth considering, but if these don’t appeal, try something a little more familiar.
-Reading a good book or watching a funny movie are great distractions.
+Various relaxation techniques are proven to help reduce anxiety.
+Mindfulness exercises and yoga are worth considering, and there are even apps available to help you learn these skills.
+If these don’t appeal, try something a little more familiar.
+Practicing deep breathing or engaging in positive distractions such as reading a good book or watching a funny movie are great tools.
 Taking a walk, doing some gardening, picking up a new or old hobby, or having a luxurious bath are simple everyday things that provide some solace.

 How family and friends can help